unbornchikken/NOOOCL/README.md

 ### Why NOOOCL?

-This is a full featured OpenCL wrapper library for Node.js.
+It's a full featured OpenCL wrapper library for Node.js.
 It supports full 1.1 and 1.2 specifications.
 Despite it's an OOP wrapper, **the whole C API available** by [ffi](https://www.npmjs.com/package/ffi), and can be called by using [ref](https://www.npmjs.com/package/ref).

-I know that there are some [other OpenCL modules](https://www.npmjs.com/search?q=opencl), but please check them out then decide that if there is a need for yet an other OpenCL module for Node.js or not?
+I know that there are some [other OpenCL modules](https://www.npmjs.com/search?q=opencl), but please check them out then decide that if there is a need for yet an other OpenCL module for Node.js or isn't?

 **OpenCL 2.0?**